kyma-project/community/concepts/modularization/README.md

 - proper logging format
 - ...

-Governance jobs should be owned by teams (no shared responsibility).
+Governance jobs should be owned by Kyma Module Providers (no shared responsibility).

-Apart from technical quality, Kyma modules must fulfill other standards, such as 24/7 support, documenting micro-deliveries.
+Apart from technical quality, Kyma modules must fulfill other standards, such as 24/7 support or documenting micro-deliveries.

 # Operator-based module management